 - Launched at Government House in May 2012 with GivingWest and the Governor of Western Australia

-- There are now 7 active Impact100 groups in Australia: WA, Freo, Melbourne, South Australia, Sydney North, Sydney as well as Tasmania and other new collaborative giving circles (modelled on Impact100 but called something else) that have to date distributed close to $1.5 million
+- There are now 8 active Impact100 groups in Australia: WA, Freo, Melbourne, South Australia, Sydney North, Sydney as well as Tasmania and other new collaborative giving circles (modelled on Impact100 but with different name)

-- By the end of 2016 these new collective giving groups have distributed nearly $3 million in public donations as grant money
+- By the end of 2020 these new collective giving groups had distributed nearly $4.5 million in public donations as grant money

 - In 2015 Impact100 WA gave their first multiple $100,000 grants with $230,000 being given away

-- Local charities Manna Inc, edventures, Homeless Healthcare (formerly known as Mobile GP) EON Foundation, Kalparrin, Sensorium Theatre, Huntingtons WA, CARAD, Dress for Success, Dandjoo Darbalung and Dismantle have been the first 10 recipients of the Impact100 WA Primary Grant
+- Local charities Manna Inc, edventures, Homeless Healthcare (formerly known as Mobile GP) EON Foundation, Kalparrin, Sensorium Theatre, Huntingtons WA, CARAD, Dress for Success, Dandjoo Darbalung, Dismantle, Earbus Foundation of WA, Zonta House Refuge Association, Ishar Multicultural Women’s Health Services and Midlas have been the recipients of the Impact100 WA Primary Grant to date

 - The extended benefits of connecting donors to charities include additional donations made by Impact100 members after being introduced to a charity, offers of pro-bono support and volunteer hours

-- Eight community education events have been hosted:
+- Nine community education events have been hosted:

 - An Evening with Andrew Forrest at UWA in June 2013,